hauskens/YappR/README.md

 =====================================

-A self-hosted, open-source project for searching and transcribing audio from YouTube and Twitch.
+A self-hosted, open-source project for searching and transcribing audio from YouTube and Twitch, with integrated clip queue management.

 ## Overview